simmel-project/nus-link/README.md

 # Near Ultrasound (NUS) Link Test

 This repository contains the instructions to build and set up a NUS link test using the Simmel platform.
 It also documents the theory behind the NUS link.

-Let's get this out of the way: we believe NUS as a technology for contact tracing is not a good idea, because of the physics of ultrasound.
+NUS as a technology for contact tracing is not a good idea, because of the physics of ultrasound.
 Ultrasound is fairly directional (which is why bats can use it to navigate in the dark), and does not penetrate through fabrics well.
 At best, NUS would be awkward for users, requiring them to wear beacons in prominent locations that are hard to block, such as a lanyard around their neck.

 However, the potential privacy (due to its limited range) and power benefits (due to the simplicity of the receiver) of NUS were compelling enough that we were obligated to investigate the technology further.

-This link test represents the culmination of our research.
+This "link test" repository represents the culmination of our research.
 While our findings generally support our initial assertion that NUS is not a great technology for contact tracing, it is, however, potentially quite useful for a number of other free-space, short-range, low-power, cheap, and entirely open source communication links.

 Therefore, please regard the remainder of this README as breadcrumbs for anyone who is looking for an open source reference design for a